Wichita Indians (baseball): History

-Wichita won the 1955 Western League Championship.
-In the regular season, the 1955 Indians finished in a tie for 3rd place at 78–73 and began a Western League Championship run, playing under manager Bud Bates.
-First, the Indians defeated the Des Moines Bruins in a 3rd place tie–breaker game.
-In the playoffs, the Indians beat the Pueblo Dodgers 3 games to 1 in the semifinals.
-Advancing to the Finals, Wichita beat the Des Moines Bruins three games to one to claim the 1955 Western League Championship.
-Bob Harrison pitched a no–hitter for Wichita in the Finals.
+Wichita won the 1955 Western League championship.
+In the regular season, the 1955 Indians finished in a tie for third place at 78–73 and began a Western League championship run, playing under manager Bud Bates.
+First, the Indians defeated the Des Moines Bruins in a third-place tie–breaker game.
+In the playoffs, the Indians beat the Pueblo Dodgers 3 games to 1 in the semifinals to advance.
+Advancing to the finals, Wichita beat the Des Moines Bruins 3 games to 1 to claim the 1955 Western League championship.
+Bob Harrison pitched a no–hitter for Wichita in the finals.

-After their 1955 Western League Championship, Wichita had a team in new league in 1956.
-The American Association member Toledo Sox relocated to Wichita and the Wichita Braves became the Triple-A affiliate of the Milwaukee Braves in 1956.
-The Western League folded after the 1958 season.
+The Western League continued play in 1956 without a Wichita franchise, before the league permanently folded after the 1958 season.
+After their 1955 Western League championship, Wichita had a new team in new league in 1956.
+The Triple-A level American Association member Toledo Sox relocated to Wichita and the Wichita Braves were formed and began a tenure as members in the league, playing as an affiliate of the Milwaukee Braves.

 The ballparks

-The Wichita Indians were noted to have played at historic Lawrence-Dumont Stadium.
+The Wichita Indians hosted minor league home games at historic Lawrence-Dumont Stadium.
 The ballpark was built in 1934 and was demolished in 2019.
 Lawrence-Dumont Stadium was replaced on the site by Riverfront Stadium in 2020.

-The Indians were referenced to have played some games at Central Park Stadium in El Dorado, Kansas during the July and August months.
+The Indians were noted to have played some games at Central Park Stadium in El Dorado, Kansas during the July and August months.
 Today, the stadium is called McDonald Stadium.